I want to get married in Finland. What paperwork do I need?

-The fee must be paid at the time of application in pounds (Sterling) by cash or card.
+The fee must be paid at the time of application in pounds (Sterling) by debit/credit card only.

 How can I renew my Finnish passport?

 Passport should always be applied in person in the consulate or if possible in a police station in Finland.
+Even children must come to the Embassy in person.
 Passport or ID card and one passport photo should be presented when submitting the application.
 If a child is applying also parents' consent and passports are required.
 Passport fee must be paid at the same time.